Tax litigation and arrangements with tax authorities in various tax areas, obtaining advance tax rulings

 Arrangements with the tax authorities

-Our office is experienced in making arrangements with the tax authorities on a variety of issues such as the law to encourage capital investments, income and tax classification, and international taxation.
+Our firm is experienced in making arrangements with the tax authorities on a variety of issues such as the law to encourage capital investments, income and tax classification, and international taxation.
 These arrangements are typically conducted through a rolling procedure that involves receiving a preliminary taxation decision from the Tax Authority’s management.
-Our office has achieved numerous successes in this area, even in challenging and unconventional cases, as well as cases that involve multiple departments of the Tax Authority.
+Our firm has achieved numerous successes in this area, even in challenging and unconventional cases, as well as cases that involve multiple departments of the Tax Authority.

 Tax litigation – Income tax penalties